graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 ```
 The program writes out experimental geometry for all of these solutions (files `bravais_setting_1.expt` to `bravais_setting_5.expt`) but the associated reflections are not written out, as these files are larger and there is no point wasting disk space for the solutions that are not taken on further.
 The decision of which solution to choose is down to the user, but the program marks solutions deemed acceptable with an asterisk: `*`.
 In general, we look for the highest symmetry solution with reasonable values for the `Metric fit`, `rmsd` and `min/max cc` columns.
 Here we will take solution 5, the primitive orthorhombic (`oP`) one.

 In general, to get appropriately reindexed reflections we should run the `dials.reindex` program, passing the change of basis operator printed in the last column of the table.
 In this case that operator is just `a,b,c`, which is identity - the reflections come out with the same indices as they go in, so the reindexing step is not necessary in this case.
-Nevertheless, we show the command here anyway:
+Nevertheless, we show the command here for completeness:

 ```console
 dials.reindex indexed.refl change_of_basis_op=a,b,c